rizinorg/book/src/configuration/evars.md

 ### asm.flags: `bool`

-When set to "true", the disassembler view will have flags column.
+When set to "true", the disassembler view will have the flags column.

 ### asm.lines.call: `bool`